Mikala-Troupe/soc-level-1-labs/Week-02_Email-Authentication-Methods/README.md

 It does this through **Public Key Infrastructure (PKI)**, where a private key signs the email and a public key (stored in DNS) verifies it.

 - Confirms message integrity and domain ownership.
-- Doesn’t guarantee intent — a malicious actor could still register a look-alike domain and configure DKIM/SPF to pass.
+- Doesn’t guarantee intent, a malicious actor could still register a look-alike domain and configure DKIM/SPF to pass.
 - Example: an attacker could register **g00gle-mail.com** and pass DKIM checks, even though it’s fake.

 ---